tuff-30-minute-ppc-audit

 We strongly encourage marketing teams to conduct a PPC audit quarterly and annually so they can search for new and better solutions to improve campaigns.
 While the above checklist can easily be completed in 30 minutes, if you’re interested in a more comprehensive check, it may be better to outsource the project and get fresh eyes.

-Tuff offers a free PPC audit and would love to learn more about your company and goals.
+Tuff offers a free Google Ads audit and would love to learn more about your company and goals.

 We’d love to work with you.